-Stakeholder Responsibilities Development needs and expected Issues and Implications for the

-Group benefits from the programme programme
+Stakeholder Responsibilities Development needs and expected benefits from the programme programme

-human resource development

-activities to developing additional

-services to cater for the expanding

-market.

 In addition to the above list, the stakeholders of the Programme include the following:

 - Forestry, socio-economic research and policy institutes, e.g. Sokoine University of Agriculture, Tanzania Forest Research Institute (TAFORI), and UONGOZI Institute. - Other government institutions (Ministry of Finance and Economic Affairs, Ministry of Industry Trade and Marketing, National Land Use Planning Commission, Regional secretariats, Ministry of Agriculture, Food and Cooperatives, Ministry of Water and Irrigation) and Association of Local Authorities of Tanzania (ALAT), among others - Forestry and beekeeping colleges (Forest Training Institute, FTI, Forest Industries Training Institute, FITI, Beekeeping Training Institute, BTI) and Sokoine University of Agriculture it is expected that the expansion of Programme activities will offer employment opportunities for the young graduates of these institutions. - Development Partners active in participatory forest management, private sector and value chain development and institutional development.